RelationalAI SDK for Python

 .

-In summary, when you issue a query to the database, the return output contains a transaction ID that can subsequently be used to retrieve the actual query results.
+In summary, when you issue a query to the database, you get an output containing a transaction ID that can subsequently be used to retrieve the actual query results.

 exec_async